matt-culbert/CloakNDaggerC2/README.md

 If you look at it in a debugger and search for http strings, you'll quickly find the listener address.
 This is because there is a non failing error to do with an incorrect header.
 Trying to fix that but for now it's a great point to analysts to look at and find C2's.

 Upon building your first implant for a platform, you will get an error on the status and control will return to the main function.
 Then after a moment the UUID will be displayed and a message that it was added to the DB.

-Command signing doesn't work right now, troubleshooting this and where it went wrong.